aryanikhil/SaveMySoul-PrivacyPolicy/Privacy_Policy.md

 ## Privacy Policy For SMS - Save My Soul

 Nikhil Arya built the SMS - Save My Soul app as a Free app.
-This SERVICE is provided by Nikhil Arya at no cost and is intended for use as is.
+This service is provided by Nikhil Arya at no cost and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.